ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

 - `data_protection_request`

 #### Connector params
 The `connector_params` field is used to describe a list of settings which a user must configure as part of the setup.
 A `default_value` can also be used to include values such as a standard base domain for an API or a recommended page size for pagination.
-Make sure to not include confidential values such as passwords or API keys, these values are added as part of the ConnectionConfig [secrets](/docs/fidesops/docs/guides/database_connectors.md#set-the-connectionconfigs-secrets).
+Make sure to not include confidential values such as passwords or API keys, these values are added as part of the Connection [secrets](../getting-started/database_connectors.md#set-the-connection-secrets).
 When configuring a connector's secrets for the first time, the default values will be used if a value is not provided.

 ```yaml
 connector_params: